dschul01/surfs_up/README.md

 # Surfs Up
-Analysis on weather data utilizing SQLAlchemy, SQLite, Jupyter Notebook, and Pandas
+Analysis on weather data utilizing SQLAlchemy, SQLite, Jupyter Notebook, Python and Pandas

 ## Overview of Surf's Up Analysis
 The purpose of this project is to utilize SQLAlchemy to query a SQLite database containing weather data from weather stations across Oahu, HI.
-The two key elements to be analyzed are precipitation amounts and temperatures to determine if it's viable to open up a surf and ice cream shop in Oahu, HI.
+The two key elements to be analyzed are precipitation amounts and temperatures within the months of June and December over multiple years to determine if it's viable to open up a surf and ice cream shop in Oahu, HI.

 ## Results
+The first deliverables requires using Python, Pandas, and SQLAlchemy to retrieve all temperatures for the months of June and December across multiple years, and then providing summary statistics.
+Summary statistics for precipitation amounts were later combined to provide more robust analysis for the viability of the shop.
+The resulting stats for June and December are below and indicate the following:

+* The difference between mean temperatures across June and December is nominal at 3.9 degrees; 5% of June's mean.
+* The difference between mean precipitation amounts across June and December is 0.08 inches; 59% of June's mean.
+	- Despite the significant increase over June, the average rainfall per day in December is just over 0.2 of an inch.
+* The largest weather variance between June and December is the minimum temperature with a low of 56 in December compared to 64 in June.

 <img src="https://github.com/dschul01/surfs_up/blob/main/Resources/Jun_Temp_Precip_Stats.png" width="300" height="200"> | <img src="https://github.com/dschul01/surfs_up/blob/main/Resources/Dec_Temp_Precip_Stats.png" width="300" height="200">